 Joyce woke slowly.
 There was someone in her room.
 She looked over and saw him sitting quietly in the chair.
 "How long have you been here?"

-"Not long," he leaned toward her, took the hand she held out to him.
+"Not long."
+He leaned toward her, took the hand she held out to him.

 "I know.
-I just wanted to make sure you were ok.
+I just wanted to make sure you were okay.
 Oh, and I brought you something."
 He dug into a white paper bag.
 "Decaf mocha, from the Espresso Pump.
 Figured you might be wanting one of these about now."